nana-4/materia-theme/HACKING.md

 - `_colors.scss`

   global color definitions.
-We keep the number of defined colors to a necessary minimum, most colors are derived from a handful of basics.
+We keep the number of defined colors to a necessary minimum.
 It covers both the light variant and the dark variant.

 - `_colors-public.scss`